 Many customers are more interested in a restaurant that is able to delivery food to them within 30 minutes, because they are hungry NOW.
 Furthermore, some restaurants are paying to be seen more often despite not being the best fit for a particular customer.
 Some third-party services that include delivery can be a major expense for restaurants, taking commissions of 30% or more.
 A customer might be shown a restaurant located further away because that restaurant is paying a premium for a better ranking in the results, which means it may take longer for their meal to arrive.

 According to Mintel, 87% of Americans who use third-party food delivery services agree that it makes their lives easier, and nearly 31% say they use these services at least twice a week.
 Although, only 12% of Americans say they have used a third-party portal in the past three months.
 For those not currently using third-party portals, 3 out of 10 would prefer ordering directly from the restaurant specifically to save money.
 The costs of using third-party services are encouraging restaurant owners to get creative with how they market to customers.
 Some restaurants create incentives to encourage customers to order directly from their own website, rather than a third-party service.

 Knock Knock – Who’s There?

 If you’re not in one of these areas, it may not be all that bad.
 Your restaurant won’t have to compete for a customer’s order if they know they want your food from the start.
-According to the same Mintel study, around 23% of non-users say they live in an area where these services don’t operate.
-Americans who have not used a third-party restaurant delivery service say the following would motivate them to try it.
+According to the same Mintel study, around 23% of non-users say they live in an area where these services don’t yet operate.
+Americans who have not used a third-party delivery service say the following would motivate them to try it: